 Once spayed and neutered, feral cats no longer exhibit many of the problematic behaviours that are often associated with feral cat colonies - particularly fighting, yowling and spraying.

 * Eartipping is a practice to permanently mark a feral cat that has been spayed or neutered.
-A very small tip of one of the cat's ears is removed.
+A very small tip of one of the cat's ears is removed while under sedation.
 The cat does not feel any pain and it doesn’t affect hearing at all.
 Eartipping allows volunteers to be able to quickly and easily identify cats who are already fixed.
 Clear identification avoids needless trapping and surgical procedures.
 Eartipping has become standard practice to mark a spayed or neutered feral because it works much better than any other method currently known.